any-tdf/stdf/doc/components/picker/guide_en.md

 ## Incoming Data

 When there is no multi-level linkage, the incoming data `datas` is an array.
-Each item in the array is an object, and the properties of the object reference the `Picker data Props`.
+Each item in the array is an object, and the properties of the object reference the `PickerDatas Props`.
 The `data` is the data for each column, and the data for each column is an array.

 When there is multi-level linkage, the incoming data structure will be completely different from non-linked structures.
 You need to pass in a multi-level array that the Picker component processes automatically.
 Refer to the example for details.